akoskm/akoskm.github.io/_posts/2019-09-10-typescript-practical-example.md

 }
 ```

-We successfully DRYed up these two components that previously had PropTypes repetitions, and you can find the updated code here: https://codesandbox.io/s/table-sidebar-layout-with-typescript-2si7g.
+We successfully cleaned up these two components from PropTypes repetitions, and you can find the updated code here: https://codesandbox.io/s/table-sidebar-layout-with-typescript-2si7g.

 Are you already using TypeScript?
 I think it adds slightly more complexity to your code than PropTypes but also provides more benefits.